-If you’re lonely or socially isolated, you might have a higher risk of early death, according to a large new study.
+If you’re lonely or socially isolated, you might have a higher risk of early death, according to a large study.

-There have been many studies on the associations between social isolation, loneliness and the risk of dying early, but some results have been controversial or mixed, according to the paper published Monday in the journal Nature Human Behaviour.
+There have been many studies on the associations between social isolation, loneliness and the risk of dying early, but some results have been controversial or mixed, according to the paper published in June 2023 in the journal Nature Human Behaviour.
 Those conflicting results could be due to research only focusing on a specific group or region, said Turhan Canli, a professor of integrative neuroscience in the department of psychology at New York’s Stony Brook University.
 Canli wasn’t involved in the study.

-The new paper, however, is a meta-analysis of 90 studies that had examined the links between loneliness, social isolation and early death among more than 2 million adults.
+This paper, however, is a meta-analysis of 90 studies that had examined the links between loneliness, social isolation and early death among more than 2 million adults.
 Study participants were followed for anywhere from six months to 25 years.

 People who experienced social isolation had a 32% higher risk of dying early from any cause compared with those who weren’t socially isolated.
 Participants who reported feeling lonely were 14% more likely to die early than those who did not.

 The research “gives us even greater confidence” about the importance of social isolation and loneliness as independent risk factors for premature death, said Julianne Holt-Lunstad, a professor of psychology and neuroscience at Brigham Young University in Utah, who wasn’t involved in the study.
-Holt-Lunstad was the lead scientist on the US Surgeon General’s recent advisory report on social isolation and loneliness.
+Holt-Lunstad was the lead scientist on the US Surgeon General’s May 2023 advisory report on social isolation and loneliness.

-Social isolation, as defined by the new study, occurs when someone has an objective lack of contact with other people and can involve having a limited network or living alone.
+Social isolation, as defined by the study, occurs when someone has an objective lack of contact with other people and can involve having a limited network or living alone.